 Sexual abuse is defined as abuse that involves forcing or enticing a child to take part in sexual activities, not necessarily involving violence, and regardless of whether the child is aware of what is happening.
-This may involve physical contact, including assault by penetration, or non-penetrative acts, such as masturbation, kissing, rubbing, and touching outside of clothing.
+This may involve physical contact, including assault by penetration, or nonpenetrative acts, such as masturbation, kissing, rubbing, and touching outside of clothing.
 It may also include non-contact activities, such as involving children in looking at, or in the production of, sexual images, encouraging children to behave in sexually inappropriate ways, or grooming a child in preparation for abuse.
 Sexual abuse can be perpetrated by people of any gender and age.
+Sexual abuse can take place online, and technology can be used to facilitate offline abuse.